jacobpretorius/Azure-Functions/README.md

 Checks a given project in Toggl to see how much time has been logged to it for the current day.

-**Toggl start sleeping In timer**

-The Azure re-implementation of [toggl-sleeping-in](https://github.com/jacobpretorius/toggl-sleeping-in) which used to run on the ex-wonderful webtask.io.
-Currently disabled in the function.json file.

 **Toggl => Startpage Sync**

 The sync job that checks Toggl for daily read goal and updates my personal Startpage API.